dbeck/dbeck.github.io/_posts/2015-09-17-5-lessons-learnt-from-choosing-zeromq-and-protobuf.markdown

 ### 2. ZeroMQ Portability

 When I read the docs I was happy to see that ZeroMQ has many language bindings so this is pretty portable.
 In other places I read that it is secure thanks to the developments introduced in 4.x and upwards.
-What people forgot to mention is that these two doesn't happen at the same time.
+What people forgot to mention is that these two don't happen at the same time.

 Even if there is a security model in 4.x, it is not available in many language bindings that I was interested in.
 These are minor languages that very few people use like [Java](http://zeromq.org/bindings:java).
 Other less common choices like Erlang, Elixir are also unavailable if you want security.